ID-Robots/skycore/source/activate.rst

 2. Downloads and configures the VPN connection
 3. Sets up Docker credentials for accessing the container registry
 4. Downloads the Docker Compose configuration
-5. Starts the selected services (or all services by default)
+5. Starts the selected services (defaults to drone-mavros and mavproxy)
 6. Creates a configuration file at ``~/skycore.conf``
 7. Grants Docker permissions to the current user